Regularization: A Fix to Overfitting in Machine Learning

 In the case of Underfitting, increasing data samples does not help.
 We can use either of the two methods:

-• Increase the complexity of the model; for example, in the case of neural networks, the complexity of models increases with the addition of layers.
+• Increase the complexity of the ML Algorithm: It may be possible that data is complex for one type of ML algorithm, and that is failing to find the pattern.
+In that case, we can move to other complex algorithms that are more capable of learning patterns.
+For example, in the case of neural networks, the complexity of models increases with the addition of hidden layers.

 What is Overfitting, and how to detect it?